Dr Jonathan Morgan Bevan (male)

 The community midwives can help with all aspects of pregnancy and the postnatal period.
 Messages can be left either by ringing Isebrook Hospital between 9.15 and 10.00am or the labour-ward of Kettering Maternity Unit.

-We have two experienced members of staff making up our Counselling/Mental Health Well Being Team.
+We have two experienced members of staff making up our Counselling/Changing Minds Team.
 They attend the surgery two days each week.
 You can only see members of this team if you have been referred by health professionals, ie doctors, nurses or health visitors.
 If you feel you would benefit from this service, please discuss it with your doctor.

 Dedicated Learning Time